pikkst/unexplained-archive/PLATFORM_AUDIT.md

    - Suggestion: Add progress bar (30% complete)

 3. **Investigation templates**
-   - ❌ Missing: Case templates for quick start
+   - ❌ Missing: Structured templates for case solving
-   - Would speed up case creation
+   - Would speed up investigation process for investigators

-4. **Bulk operations**
-   - ❌ Missing: Select 10 cases and perform actions
-   - Currently one at a time only
+   - Investigators need guidance: "What to check?", "What evidence to look for?"
+   - **Related:** Case submission templates needed for users (when creating cases)

-5. **Case notes/documentation system**
+6. **Case notes/documentation system**
    - ✅ Investigation log exists
    - ⚠️ Limited: No PDF export, basic documentation